Frequently Asked Questions About Covered California

-You have probably heard a lot about the federal government's Affordable Care Act (ACA), and you may have a few questions about what it means to you.
+You have probably heard a lot about Covered California, the state's health insurance marketplace through the Affordable Care Act, and you may have a few questions about what it means to you.

 How to choose Sharp.

-Below you will find answers to frequently asked questions about the Affordable Care Act and the health insurance marketplace, Covered California.
+Below you will find answers to frequently asked questions about the Affordable Care Act and Covered California.

-In 2010, Congress passed the Affordable Care Act (also known as "Obamacare"), intended to provide affordable health care options and increased access to high-quality medical care.
+In 2010, Congress passed the Affordable Care Act, intended to provide affordable health care options and increased access to high-quality medical care.
 Health care reform refers to the federal act and laws enacted by states to follow it.
-Those who did not have health insurance from their employer or another government program are now able to purchase insurance through the open market or the new health insurance marketplace, Covered California, during open enrollment periods.
+Those who did not have health insurance from their employer or another government program are now able to purchase insurance through the open market or the state's health insurance marketplace, Covered California, during open enrollment periods.

 How does this affect me?